Ready to take your students' electronics and programming skills to the next level?

 Also, please head on over to Facebook and join the42 Electronics User Group.
 It's a great place for current or perspective users to ask questions, get project ideas, and connect with others using the Intro to Robotics program.

 Q. What should my child do after completing this course?

-- Level C: Incorporating Audiovisual and Advanced Programming (Spring 2018)
+Level C: Incorporating Audiovisual and Advanced Programming (Summer 2018)

 Q. I’m only interested in my students being introduced to electronics and programming, is there value in only completing Levels A and B rather than all four levels?

 A. While each level builds on the previous level, we have designed this course so a student can stop upon completion of any level and still have solid, complementary skills in working both with electrical components as well as the most common Python coding commands.
 While we do recommend students continue to work through successive levels, we recognize that won’t be appropriate for all situations and an instructor or student may be satisfied with the skills and exposure gained by completing only one, two, or three level

 Q. Why does this program teach Python instead of a different programming language.